fnalways/Olares/docs/manual/olares/settings/search.md

 ## Exclude files from search

-Use the Excluded Files section if certain files (such as logs or temporary files) clutter your search results.
+Use the **Excluded Files** section if certain files, such as logs or temporary files, clutter your search results.

 You exclude them by adding exclusion rules.
-Each rule uses a **regex pattern** to specify the file paths you want Olares to ignore.
+Each rule uses a regex pattern to specify the file paths you want Olares to ignore.

 ### Add a rule
 1. Under Excluded Files, click **Add pattern**.